-This Sweet and Sour Pork brings crispy pan-fried pork together with garlic, celery, sweet bell peppers, and pineapple in a tasty sweet and sour sauce.
+This Sweet and Sour Pork combines crispy pan-fried pork with garlic, celery, sweet bell peppers, and pineapple in a tasty sweet-and-sour sauce.
 It is so much better than takeout with healthy, wholesome ingredients and no deep frying.

 How to make Sweet and Sour Pork

-Start by marinating the pork in a beaten egg with a little soy sauce for about 30 minutes.
-Meanwhile, chop the garlic, celery, peppers, and green onions and cut the pineapple.
+First, marinate the pork in a beaten egg with a little soy sauce for about 30 minutes.
+Then make the sauce and thicken it with a little bit of cornstarch.

-Carefully wipe out the skillet if needed, as it will be very hot.
-Heat a bit more oil in the skillet over medium heat and add your celery and bell peppers.
-Cook the veggies until they just start to soften.
-Add the pineapple and cook for an additional 1-2 minutes.
+Cook the veggies, add the pineapple, and cook for a couple of minutes.
 Add the fried pork, simmered sauce, and chopped green onions, and toss to coat and heat through.
 Season with salt and fresh ground black pepper to taste.
-For best results, serve this homemade sweet and sour pork promptly.

 - Crab rangoon